Data Citizens: Rogue Users or Team Players?

 In comparison, data managers have more know-how to look deeper into the nature of the data, beyond what comes out of ingest.
 Let’s take a seemingly simple example of web traffic analysis.
 A data citizen might see a report about an increase in web traffic and accept it as a good thing.
 Because data citizens often lack the experience and knowledge to dig into the data, they may end up building insights based on skewed reports.
 Data professionals, on the other hand, have been trained to pause at good news and more deeply consider the “why” of the results, and return to the data set for answers.
 This more critical reflection might reveal a website under attack, resulting in higher traffic data, but not real visitors.
 With this case in mind, it’s important for data organizations to understand the risk of individuals misinterpreting the data, potentially in a much more dangerous scenario, and making decisions unaware of their mistakes.

 The more data citizens have unbounded access to data, the question becomes: where’s the management imperative?
-I’m open to assessing better ways to do business and finding where data citizens can fit in the larger community, but I’m not sure that IT leaders want an individual line of business (LOB) determining their best data path without a guiding hand.
+I’m open to assessing better ways to do business and finding where data citizens can fit in the overall data strategy, but I’m not sure that IT leaders want an individual line of business (LOB) determining their best data path without a guiding hand.
 And a CIO or CDO (Chief Data Officer) would surely be hesitant to accept the rise of the data citizens being closely involved in security, workflow management, or best uses of data assets.
 There’s too much at stake.
 Countless Fortune 500 companies see owning and managing their data as a top priority, and they invest in leaders and leading software to do it right.
 Therefore, I’d disagree with Christiaens’ predictions, and can add some caveats to the rights of data citizens.

 Often, there is a delay from IT teams, who might not prioritize data citizens’ needs, which calls for intervention and self-service tools.
 But without proper governance to enable controlled self-sufficiency, a data citizen might go rogue or make critical errors without measured caution.
-If an organization is able to develop and apply a clearly defined management structure, there should be no reason why data citizens can’t participate in the data community.
+If an organization is able to develop and apply a clearly defined data governance structure, there should be no reason why data citizens can’t participate in the data community.
 So how can the relationship among all data users in an organization be managed?
 Self-service analytics, for example, is a reasonable approach to integrate the “citizen” into a collaborative relationship with the IT team.

 You can see this realization coming to big name vendors, like Tableau, well aware of the situation they somehow unintentionally, and in goodwill, helped to worsen with their easily accessible tools.
 Their remedy started with the Drive Best Practices framework two years ago, and continues to precipitate into the core of the product as Certified Data Sources.
 As one customer has said, “Drive helped us build the framework needed to support a self-service, agile culture supported by a Business/IT Center of Excellence.
 We now have employees who are identifying problems and fixing them for themselves in hours instead of days and building reports in weeks instead of months.”
 But, who’s minding the data?